krzysztofkolcz/java/barteczko/oca.md

 	System.out.println("false");
 }
 //boolean operators have more precedence than =
+// != operator have more precedence than =
 //first: b2 != b1 -> false
 //second: false = !b2 -> compile error